-I know, Ubuntu Server is not supposed to be a graphical operating system, but, as you'll see, it is perfectly possible-and sometimes even preferable-to install a graphical system.
+I know, Ubuntu Server is not supposed to be a graphical operating system, but, as you'll see later in this chapter, it is perfectly possible to install a graphical system.
 A GUI makes administering your Ubuntu Server a lot easier.
 One of the tools that come with the graphical interface is the Synaptic package manager.
 As you can see in Figure 3-1, it offers a very intuitive interface to help you install and manage software packages.
+It isn't installed by default, however, so use sudo apt-get install synaptic first to install it.
+Make sure to do this only after you have installed X, as described in the next section of this chapter.

-In Synaptic, the Sections button is a good starting point, because clicking it allows you to see all available software, organized by software category.
-To see what's inside a category, click it and a list of available packages will be displayed in the right part of the Synaptic window.
+In Synaptic, the Sections button is a good starting point because clicking it allows you to see all available software, organized by software category.
+To see what's inside a category, click it; a list of available packages will be displayed in the right part of the Synaptic window.
 Clicking an individual package will provide a description of the package, allowing you to see exactly what is in it.
 Next, select the Mark for Installation option and click Apply.
 You'll then see the window in Figure 3-2, asking you if you really want to install this package.
 Click Apply to start the installation.

-🖻 Ubuntu - VMware Wo orkstation 🥯 🗆 X File Edit View VM Team ı Ta b s H elp 5 Sidebar 🔞 🛧 Home 🔕 📾 Ubunti u 😡 ▼ Powered On Applications Places 📣)) Tue Jun 5, 7:46 AM 📢 🕼 Windows XP Prof A A A A A A A A A A A A A A A A A A A 5,512 aptic Package Ma anager 🗊 Ubuntu File E dit P ackage S ett tings ✓ ♥ Favorites Windows XP Profile Reload Mark All Upgr rades d earch 🕼 Ubuntu All s Package Installed Version Latest Version Description Xen xen-hypervisor-3.0-i386 3.0.3-0ubuntu10 The Xen Hypervisor for i386 xen-hypervisor-3.0-i386-pae 3.0.3-0ubuntu10 The Xen Hypervisor for i386 (pae enabled version) i xen-image-2.6.19-4-generic 2.6.19-2ubuntu7 Linux 2.6.19 image on PPro/Celeron/PII/PIII/P4 xen-image-2.6.19-4-server 2.6.19-2ubuntu7 Linux xen 2.6.19 image on x86. xen-ioemu-3.0 3.0.3-0ubuntu10 XEN administrative tools xenman 0.5-2.1 A graphical Xen management tool van metrictad madulae 2.6.17 26122 Non fron Linux 2.6.17 modulos on v86.64 gonoris x > Sections Status Origin Qustom Filters Sgarch Results ackage is selected.
-133 packages listed, 873 in 1 d, 0 broken.
-0 to install/upgrade, root@RNA: /etc/i root@RINA: /etc/i іс Раска ▲You do not have VMware e Tools installed.
-0 - 4 9 1
+em @ 6330 iynaptic Package M E dit P ackage S et tings упарис Раскаде М anager eload Mark All Upg Apply Properties Search s Package Installed Version Latest Version Description - xen-hypervisor-3.0-i386 3.0.3-0ubuntu10 The Xen Hypervisor for is 186 xen-hypervisor-3.0-i386-pa e 3.0.3-0ubuntu10 The Xen Hypervisor for is 86 (pae enabled version xen-image-2.6.19-4-generi c 2.6.19-2ubuntu7 Linux 2.6.19 image on P Pro/Celeron/PII/PIII/P4 xen-image-2.6.19-4-server 2.6.19-2ubuntu7 Linux xen 2.6.19 image on x86. xen-ioemu-3.0 3.0.3-0ubuntu10 XEN administrative tools xenman 0.5-2.1 A graphical Xen manage ment tool van ractrictad madular 7 6 17 26172 Non frontinuy 2617m adular an vos 61 annos No p ackage is selected.
+No p ackage is selected.
+Sections No p ackage is selected.
+No p ackage is selected.
+Sections No p ackage is selected.
+S ections Status Origin No p ackage is selected.
+S ections S t atus No p ackage is selected.